Trisha Posner: Writing career

+Other media

-Posner has also been a commentator on television, NBC, MSNBC and FOX, regarding journalism careers.
+Posner has also been a commentator on television, appearing on NBC, MSNBC and FOX, regarding journalism careers.

-In 2022 Posner appeared on the podcast Richard Helppie's Common Bridge where she claimed the use of gender-neutral language in medical contexts "erases women" and expressed concern about transgender athletes and transgender people using bathrooms or dressing rooms corresponding to their gender identity.
+In 2022 Posner appeared on Richard Helppie's Common Bridge podcast where she argued that the use of gender-neutral language in medical contexts "erases women" and expressed concern about transgender athletes and transgender people using bathrooms or dressing rooms corresponding to their gender identity.

 Controversy

 In 2007, she was at the center of a controversy, regarding whether a journalist could express an opinion opposed to that of her publisher on a public issue.
 According to the New York Post, she was "fired for civic activism."
 Her 2007 Wikinews interview sets forth the limits and risks for a journalist when it comes to disagreeing publicly with publishers.
-Gerald Posner wrote about the controversy in The Huffington Post.
+Her husband wrote about the controversy in The Huffington Post.

 Personal life

 In 2021 Posner was diagnosed with breast cancer.

-Posner and her husband live in Miami, Florida as of 2022.
+She is now in remission.

+Posner is Jewish and has spoken on the Antisemitism she faced in her childhood.